 2. Acetazolamide (Diamox)

 The most popular and effective medication is acetazolamide, known by the brand name Diamox.
 It works by acidifying the blood.
 The resulting metabolic acidosis acts as a respiratory stimulant, increasing ventilation and improving arterial oxygenation.
-In other words, it makes you breath at a faster rate which increases the oxygen levels in your body.
+In other words, it makes you breathe at a faster rate which increases the oxygen levels in your body.

 The standard dosage is 125 to 250 mg every 12 hours, or 500 mg daily.
 It should be started 24 hours before the climb and continued throughout the expedition.
 Diamox is known to be 75% effective in preventing AMS.